hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

     Refer to [variable values and format](#variable-values-and-format) for variable limits, allowable values, and formatting.

 3. Click **Save variable**.
-The variable appears in the list of variables for the workspace and Terraform Cloud will begin applying it to runs.
+The variable now appears in the list of the workspace's variables and Terraform Cloud will apply it to runs.

   ![Screenshot: A variable being edited](./images/vars-edit.png)